open-telemetry/oteps/text/trace/0220-messaging-semantic-conventions-span-structure.md

 Messages can be settled in a variety of different ways:

-* Messages are not settled at all (fire-and-forget).
 * Settlement happens on the broker.
 * Settlement operations are triggered manually by the user.
 * In callback scenarios settlement can be automatically triggered by messaging SDKs